 Front-end action Object state Event on saving Database action Insert an object.
 Object does not exist.
 Insert UID is created and the object is added to the database.
 Change properties.
 Object exists in the database and is loaded.
 Update Object properties are changed.
 Delete object.
 Object exists in the database and is loaded.
-Delete For objects that have the Marked for deletion (XMarkedForDeletion) property: The MarkForDeletion method is run.
+Delete For objects that have the Marked for deletion (XMarkedForDeletion) property: The MarkForDeletion method is executed.
 Objects are locked and cannot be modified.
-If deferred deletion > 0 days is configured, a deferred operation is created for deletion.
+If deferred deletion &gt; 0 days is configured, a deferred operation is created for deletion.
 The objects are initially disabled.
 During the retention period, you have the option to restore the objects.
 If a deleted object is restored, the object properties are reset to their state before deletion.
 The objects are finally deleted when the deferred deletion time period has expired.
 Object with deferred deletion on 0 days are deleted immediately.
 Objects that do not have the Marked for deletion property are immediately deleted.

-• Inserting, modifying, and deleting an object in One Identity Manager on page 24
+• Inserting, modifying, and deleting an object in One Identity Manager on page 23 processes have been successfully generated.
+If errors occur within the transaction, the entire transaction is rolled backed.